iluvjava/C-DataStructures/README.md

         The larger hat node's right connects to the inner binary tree with the larger hatnode, left is the other binary tree.
     ```
   - This codes will enforce the Binomial Invariant.
   - Uses the symmetry of the operation:
     ```
     if this.hatnode.value < that.hatnode.value
      => this.merge(that) else that.merge(this)
     ```
+	- The merging of process for 2 B0 tree seems to be different than the general case.
+    - **NOETS** 12/09/2019
+      - The non static method for merging is obsoleted because of the reference concerns and
+      immutability of the object.
+A static method is added for merging of the tree instead.
+	  - The merging process is a communtative operation, which means that a.Merge(b) == b.merge(a),
+      it creates a reference to the new tree too.

+- ### Test Cases
 ### The Node
-- The node is just an ordinary Binary Tree Node.
+- The node is just an ordinary Binary Tree Node with left and right children.

 ### The Heap
-- It's an array of trees.
+- What is has:
+  - An Array of Hatinary tree, forest, in order: [B_0, B_1, B_2...
+B_N]
+- What it does:
+  - Merge, Add, RemoveMin
+  - Merging:
+    - It's simliar to binary addition, the codes is in the Weiss book on page 260.